Chang’an: A Deep Map

 Enabling new research on the Baroque composer by facilitating quantitative approaches

-Illuminating communication in the medieval Byzantine Empire through a dataset of geo-referenced lead seals
+Illuminating communication in the medieval Byzantine Empire through a geo-dataset of lead seals

-Transforming images of Soviet performing arts periodicals into data for computational analysis
+Using machine learning to transform Soviet performing arts periodicals into data

 a comparative database that will allow scholars to visualise and analyse two historical chronicles of Tang China

 Folklore about How the Virgin Mary Helps Believers in Ethiopian Literature and Art